jonassu/Agora-Interactive-Broadcasting-Live-Streaming-iOS/README.md

 If you encounter this error, you need to wait for a while before re-streaming.

 ## Sample button introduction

--Suspended window is even Mai Mai image
+- Suspended window is even Mai Mai image.
--Set button to set transcoding flow parameters (App has default parameters) -RTMP button to start or cancel the stream
+-Set button to set transcoding flow parameters (App has default parameters).
+- RTMP button to start or cancel the stream.
--Exit button to close the program
+-Exit button to close the program.

 ## Developer Environment Requirements
 - Use Xcode open the project